-Our Class A common stock has been traded on the New York Stock Exchange under the symbol "AMRC" since our initial public offering on July 22, 2010.
+Our Class A common stock trades on the New York Stock Exchange under the symbol "AMRC."
 The following table sets forth, for the fiscal quarters indicated, the high and low sale prices per share of our Class A common stock.